ULTRAMagic Interval - Chapter 0

 “Oh goody, where is he?”

-“How did things go at The Great Stone Lake?”
+“How did things go at The Great Stone Lake, Serjiel?”

-“It could have gone better.
-The humans of that realm are fixated on aura and soul magic and barely know what’s beyond the lake.
-I did manage to recruit a lad named Yoshihiro, however.
-He’s achieved ULTRAMagic, but needs to clean things up in his realm.
-His words, not mine.”
+“It could have gone better, given the Chaos Wasp conflict.
+As for the humans of that realm as a whole; they are fixated on aura and soul magic and barely know what’s beyond the lake.
+A little rough around the edges, but they have potential.
+I did manage to recruit a lad named Yoshihiro Higasa, however.
+He’s achieved ULTRAMagic, but needs to clean things up in his realm–his words, not mine.”

 Ultimatum sighed again.
 “Well at least it’s something.”